ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/annindexes.md

 Annoy indexes are currently experimental, to use them you first need to `SET allow_experimental_annoy_index = 1`.
 They are also currently disabled on ARM due to memory safety problems with the algorithm.

-This type of ANN index implements [the Annoy algorithm](https://github.com/spotify/annoy) which is based on a recursive division of the space in random linear surfaces (lines in 2D, planes in 3D etc.).
+This type of ANN index is based on the [Annoy library](https://github.com/spotify/annoy) which recursively divides the space into random linear surfaces (lines in 2D, planes in 3D etc.).

 <div class='vimeo-container'>
   <iframe src="//www.youtube.com/embed/QkCCyLW0ehU"